olcf/olcf-user-docs/software/viz_tools/paraview.rst

 The ParaView server may be used in a headless batch processing mode or be used to drive a ParaView GUI client running on your local machine.

-For a tutorial of how to get started with ParaView on Andes, see our `ParaView at OLCF Tutorial <https://kmorel.gitlab.io/pv-tutorial-olcf-2022/>`__.
+For a tutorial of how to get started with ParaView on OLCF systems, see our `ParaView on Frontier tutorial <https://github.com/olcf/dva-training-series/tree/main/paraview_2024>`__.
+The tutorial walks through visualizing examples on Frontier, but applies to other OLCF systems as well.

+An older tutorial using Andes can be found here: `ParaView at OLCF 2022 <https://github.com/olcf/dva-training-series/tree/main/paraview>`__

 .. _paraview-install-setup: